litnimax/remote_agent/doc/index.rst

 -------
 Existing Odoo clients can only call Odoo methods.
 This solutions uses *odoorpc* library for this.

-This solution also gives the ability to call from Odoo remote client using 2 ways of communication:
+This solution also gives the ability to call remote client from Odoo  using 2 ways of communication:

-* Odoo bus polling
+* JSON-RPC over Odoo bus (PUB/SUB via long polling).
-* HTTPS
+* JSON-RPC via HTTPS.

 Features
 ########

 * Odoo connection watcher (auto re-connect after disconnect).
-* Query pool (queries are not lost during Odoo disconnects).
 * Two alternative communication channels: bus and https.

 Development documentation